-Traditional management practices, spiritual and sacred values, varied forms of knowledge and expressions of these, represent examples of the benefits that humans derive from wetlands while at the same time they often provide the key to successful conservatio such high-density clusters of artefacts are rare.
+Traditional management practices, spiritual and sacred values, varied forms of knowledge and expressions of these, represent examples of the benefits that humans derive from wetlands while at the same time they often provide the key to successful conservatio

 During the survey, the team identified ancient temples on the banks of the lakes.
 The rituals and religious beliefs of locals which are associated with the sites, artefacts and the wetland landscape are very clear.
 The bonding of locals with the landscape, with the sites and their lifestyle has significant relation.
 The importance of the site, and its location is unbelievably strong.
 The artefacts give a unique Identity and significance to the location, also the artefacts are the milestones of development and evolution of humans and the landscape together.